ICCB-Cologne/medicc2/README.md

 **The output plots are not like I expected**
 Maybe you need to set the `--plot` flag.
 By default, `--plot` is set to auto which means that it plots different figures depending on the number of samples in the data (threshold is 50); see above.

+**Faulty event reconstruction**
+Sometimes MEDICC2 will pass out the following warning: *Event recreation was faulty*.
+This means that the events in the `_cn_events_df.tsv` file will not be accurate.
+If you selected total copy number this will mainly be due to multiple WGDs in a single node.
+Please get in contact with us if the problem prevails even without the `--total-copy-numbers` flag.

 # Contact
 Email questions, feature requests and bug reports to **Tom Kaufmann, tom.kaufmann@mdc-berlin.de**.